-on the image and, as such, it can be directly applied also to cursive (lower-case) handwriting when character segmentation is very difficult.
-However, a weakness is the strong dependence on natural slant.
-The performance ranges from Top-1: 83% to Top-10 97% using the χ^2 distance measure on the leave-one out set 'AB'.
-Again, the disjoint-set test 'A vs B' yields a higher performance (Top-1: 91% to Top-10: 98%).
-The Hamming distance delivers comparable results (Table V).
+B" yields a higher performance (Top-1: 91 percent to Top-10: 98 percent).
+The Hamming distance delivers comparable results (Table 5).
 There seems to be a complementary behavior for these distance functions.
-Choosing the optimum for the Top-1 performance will yield a lower performance at the 10th position in the list or vice versa, depending on the choice of Hamming or χ^2 distance and the particular data set.
+Choosing the optimum for the Top-1 performance will yield a lower performance at the 10th position in the list or vice versa, depending on the choice of Hamming or $\chi^2$ distance and the particular data set.